The 7 Jobs of the Silent -e Rule

 While English is a complex language, there is a system to its orthography.
 In fact, more than half of all English words follow established rules or consistently use common spellings.
 As we learn this system of rules that govern most of our words, it demystifies the “kookiness” of the way English works, making it easier to read and write.

-Below are the five rules that explain a majority of Silent Final-E words and are the most important for students to know and apply.
+Below are the five rules that explain a majority of Silent -e words and are the most important for students to know and apply.
 These are listed in order of prevalence.

-There is one consonant between the vowel in the word and the Silent-E. This results in the long vowel sound because of the Silent Final-E.
+There is one consonant between the vowel in the word and the Silent -e.
+This results in the long vowel sound because of the Silent -e.

 Examples include: